boutrosc/CS-Projects/Java/Mars Rover/README.txt

 The plateau was designed in a grid layout and the rover moved around in a coordinate scheme.
 The directions (N,S,W,E) were converted to degree integerals (0, 90, 180, 270) during processing portion of the code to dicate compass position.
 A grid is created using the specified user coordinates and then a while loop is initiated to create new rovers, move them, and print the summary.

+INPUT:
+The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.

+The rest of the input is information pertaining to the rovers that have been deployed.
+Each rover has two lines of input.
+The first line gives the rover's position, and the second line is a series of instructions telling the rover how to explore the plateau.

+The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation.

+Each rover will be finished sequentially, which means that the second rover won't start to move until the first one has finished moving.

+Test Input:
+5 5	  //Upper-right coordinates of plateau
+1 2 N	  //Rover 1's starting coordinate position and heading LMLMLMLMM //Rover 1's series of exploration instructions 3 3 E
+MMRMMRMRRM

+OUTPUT
+The output for each rover should be its final co-ordinates and heading.

+INPUT AND OUTPUT

 ASSUMPTIONS:
 Input is correct